 Funder: Bureau of Indian Affairs

-Summary: Supports Indian Tribes and Tribal Energy Development Organizations in identifying, evaluating, and assessing energy or mineral resources and related projects on Indian land.
+Summary: Supports Indian Tribes and Tribal Energy Development Organizations in assessing and developing energy and mineral resources on Indian land.